ChristianGrimberg/powershell-training/README.md

 * See the Windows Event Log:

     ```powershell
-    Get-EventLog -LogName Security -EntryType Error -Newest 5 # See the first 5 Security Errors from Windows Event Log
+    Get-EventLog -LogName System -EntryType Error -Newest 5 # See the first 5 Security Errors from Windows Event Log
     ```

 * Working with Windows Registry: